Iais floridana

 Iais floridana is a species of isopod in the family Janiridae.
 It has a commensal relationship with another isopod, the wood-boring Sphaeroma terebrans.
 Its native range is unknown, but its host is native to the Indo-Pacific region.
-It is currently known from the Gulf and Eastern coasts of Florida, where it was first found, and described, in the 1990’s.
+It is currently known from the Gulf and Eastern coasts of Florida, where it was first found, and described, in the 1990s.